Understanding The Core Surgical Training Interview Portfolio Station

 There are no set questions asked by interviewers rather questions will centre around the contents of your portfolio and the completed checklist.

-The Portfolio station is designed to assess past achievements, commitment to surgery and career progression to date.
+The core surgery interview portfolio station is designed to assess past achievements, commitment to surgery and career progression to date.
 It is also an opportunity to display your presentation, teaching and organisational skills.

 In addition to your eligibility documentation, you will also need to bring your portfolio to the CST interview.
 Your portfolio should contain documentation of any achievements and qualifications you have quoted on the application form and also evidence of how you meet the essential criteria set out in the Person Specification.
 Each applicant must complete the Portfolio Checklist and place at the front of the folder, prior to attending the interview.